IMP1/mir-obsidian/Mir/fauna/Delver.md

 Some Delvers will also be used to eating semi-cultivated plants from outside their cave.
 Some cave systems even have pastures outside the cave and animals that some delvers will tend.

+Delver cave systems usually collect water from both surface sources such as rivers or rainfall, as well as underground lakes.

+They would commonly add salt, small iron shavings, and various herbs, which originated as attmpted purification, as well as to give stronger taste.

 ## Physique
 Delvers typically grow to heights between 1.2m (4') and 1.5m (5').
 This is partially due to a lack of nutritional intake in their infancy, and delvers raised in other conditions can reach heights of 1.7m (5' 7").
 The bodies of delvers are relatviely streamlined which aids their digging.
 They have no ears and their noses don't protrude much.